Danaus chrysippus © K. Bormpoudaki

 Many Lepidoptera are closely linked to specific plants and habitats.
 So an increase or decrease in their diversity is a sign of the changing quality of a place and the impact of that change on fauna.

-Adults and caterpillars are an important element of the food chain.
-They are food for many predators, including other insects, songbirds, mice, lizards, turtles, spiders, etc.
+Adults and caterpillars are important elements of the food chain.
+Many predators eat them, including other insects, songbirds, rodents, lizards, turtles, spiders, etc.

 In addition, the larvae of a few butterflies eat harmful insects, and a few are predators of ants, while others live as mutualists in association with ants.

-Though butterflies and moths may not be as efficient as bees in pollinating plants and crops, butterflies certainly do their fair share in bringing about seed and fruit production.
+Although butterflies and moths may not be as efficient as bees at pollinating plants and crops, they certainly contribute to seed and fruit production.

 Coenonympha thyrsis (endemic) – photo © K. Bormpoudaki